 Our website is a constant work in progress, we appreciate your patience as we continue to update and improve it.

 With so many great events, restaurants, hotels, and retail establishments to visit in NE Oregon we have realized it might take a lifetime to visit them all, but we will continue to give it our best shot and tell you all about it.
-However, our lovely winter weather does try to keep me planted firmly in my cozy little home, with my wood fire burning and me working on the next issue of Northeast Oregon Business News.
+However, our lovely winter weather does try to keep me planted firmly in my cozy little home, with my wood fire burning and me working on the next issue of Northeast Oregon Business News mp3 for free.